 Yes, the coronavirus pandemic has caused immediate and potentially long-term harm to both the US and global economy.
 But challenges inevitably bring out the best in people.
-For example, COVID-19 fueled layoffs which created record unemployment and the forced closure of countless small businesses across the country, but in response there has been a record high of new business applications submitted in the United States.
-That is right: Americans are taking those proverbial lemons and looking to make lemonade.
+For example, COVID-19 fueled layoffs which created record unemployment and the forced closure of countless small businesses across the country.
+In response, a record high of new business applications have been submitted in the United States.
+That’s right: Americans are taking those proverbial lemons and looking to make lemonade.
 A September article from Business Insider tells us that the number of people looking to start a new business is at a 13 year high, with 1.1 million new requests for employer IDs through mid-September, based on data from the US Census Bureau reviewed by the Wall Street Journal.

-Now there are a myriad of reasons for this surge in entrepreneurship: job loss, increased consumer spending as the economy begins to open, the fact that innovation never ceases, etc.… But the most important factor to consider is what can be done to ensure these new companies have the best opportunities to succeed.
-Most people know that approximately 50% of startups don’t survive to see their fifth birthday, and while that does not bode well for many of those 1.1 million aspiring companies, there are pathways to building a business they can take to minimize the likelihood of induction into the fraternity of failed businesses.
-One of the best paths an entrepreneur can take when looking to launch their company, and there are many, is crowdfunding.
+Now there are a myriad of reasons for this surge in entrepreneurship.
+Job loss, increased consumer spending as the economy begins to open, the fact that innovation never ceases, etc.… But the most important factor to consider is how to ensure these new companies have the best opportunities to succeed.
+Most people know that approximately 50% of startups don’t survive to see their fifth birthday.
+That doesn’t bode well for many of those 1.1 million aspiring companies.
+There are, though, pathways to building a business they can take to minimize the likelihood of induction into the fraternity of failed businesses.
+One of the best paths an entrepreneur can take (and there are many!) is crowdfunding.